getsetbro/blog/_posts/2017-03-30-zero-to-website-on-node-in-azure.md

 - In the BODY of the 'index.html' file add the logo image `<img src="/img/logo.png" />` or  `<img src="/img/logo.jpg" />`.
 - Now start the app from the command-line tool with `node .`.
-- Check it out at http://localhost:7070/.
+- Check it out at 'http://localhost:7070/'.
 You should see the image in the web page.

 ## Deploying to a cloud service

-In this demo we will be deploying to Azure but it could be another PaaS.
+In this demo we will be deploying to Azure but it could any PaaS.
 I am keeping a list [here](https://github.com/getsetbro/csv-files/blob/master/node-tools.csv)

 ### Azure